 Branzino is a mild white fish popular in Italian cuisine and usually roasted whole and served with lemon.
-Also called European bass, the fish has been showing up on menus around the country and world as chefs and diners enjoy branzino’s sweet, flaky meat.
+Also called European Seabass, the fish has been showing up on menus around the country and world as chefs and diners enjoy branzino’s sweet, flaky meat.

 Branzino is a white ocean fish that thrives in the Mediterranean Sea, Fisheries across its native region have taken to farm-raising branzino to help prevent overfishing.